CelliesProjects/FFatSensor/README.md

 #### An easy interface for OneWire DS18B20 sensors.

-- Use `logger.startSensors( 5 )` and sensors on GPIO 5 are scanned and running.
+- `logger.startSensors( 5 )` and sensors on GPIO 5 are scanned and running.
 - `logger.sensorCount()` gives the number of sensors connected.
-- With `logger.getSensorTemp( 0 )` gives a temperature reading from the first sensor.
+- `logger.getSensorTemp( 0 )` gives a temperature reading from the first sensor.

 Runs fine without FFat, but then you have no logging ofcourse.